seankndy/fluent-sonar-api/README.md

 # Queries

 Queries are done by calling the top level object name as a method and then chaining your filters, sorts, and relations to load.
+The method name should be in camel-case and plural, for example to query network sites then the method name would be `networkSites()`.
 Basic Accounts example:

 ```php
 <?php